truenas/documentation/content/TrueCommand/Alerts/AlertManage.md

    ![AlertTriggerDataSources](/images/TrueCommand/2.1/AlertTriggerDataSources.png "Alert Trigger Data Sources")

    * Select the comparison type from the **Comparator** drop-down (**Greater Than**, **Less Than**, or **Not Equals**).
 The comparison type applies to the data source and comparison value.
-   * Specify the comparison value by entering an integer appropriate for the selected options in the **Value** field.
+   c.
+Specify the comparison value by entering an integer appropriate for the selected options in the **Value** field.
 The integer acts as a threshold or limitation for when the rule generates an alert.
 3. To finish creating the new alert rule, click **CREATE ALERT**.
 To start over, click **RESET**.

 {{< /tab >}}